0xgui/dotfiles/extras/README.md

 # Notes:

 ## MDADM:
+- Copy script to ~/.config
-- Add PROGRAM at /etc/mdadm.conf for the pop up notifications for the RAID array
+- Copy mdadm.conf to /etc/mdadm.conf for the pop up notifications for the RAID array
+- Don't forget to change UUID and location of script

 ## NUT: